Dan0sz/host-analytics-locally/readme.txt

 Added status bar display cron and file health.

 = 2.0.4 =
-CAOS for Analytics is now compatible with WordPress Multi Site.
+CAOS is now compatible with WordPress Multi Site.

 = 2.0.3 =
 Tested with WP 5+